FreeFem/FreeFem-sources/readme/README_MAC.md

 # How to compile FreeFem++ on MacOSX

+##  Sep 2023

+the mac version is compile wit the script bin/compile-version-MacOS  gitbranch  path-where-to-compile configure-parameter

+ configure-parameter compilation:
+ generic for --enable-genenic
+ debug for --enable-debug
+ optim for --enable-optim

+ and exact :
+  bin/compile-version-MacOS master $HOME/tmp generic
 ## Feb 2022

 The Version 4.10 is compiled Under Monteray (Apple M1: arm64e) and on (Apple : x86 )